 One pretty great thing about the Blue Lagoon is the bar located in the water.
 No money required, it all goes on to a wrist band and you just pay at the end!

-You have to pre-book your tickets due to it’s popularity.
+You have to pre-book your tickets due to its popularity.
 There are a bunch of different tickets available with things like robes, treatments and lunches included, but we didn’t bother and just went for the basic Standard ticket at ISK 5400 (£40).
 All their tickets include a transfer as well, which is handy as it’s a bit out of town.
-We took our own towels from our hotel (check before you do this) and waited until we got back to Reykjavik before we ate as the restaurants there are pretty darn expensive, even for Iceland!
+We took our own towels from our hotel (check before you do this) and waited until we got back to Reykjavik before we ate at the restaurants there are pretty darn expensive, even for Iceland!

 The last day (sob!) honestly, I love Reykjavik and I did not want to go.
 So I had to make the most of my last day here!